 The Passionstheater in Oberammergau was built for performance of the Oberammergauer Passionsspiele (Passion Play).
 The theater can only be used in summer as it is partly open air.
 All 4,500 seats are covered by a roof and performances are therefore never cancelled due to rain.

-Tickets for the Oberammergau Passion Play 2020 Passionsspiele are going on sale for individuals as package deals (including hotels accommodation) in 2018 or performance tickets only (with no further transportation or hotel arrangements) in 2019.
+Tickets for the Oberammergau Passion Play 2020 Passionsspiele are going on sale for individuals as package deals (including hotels accommodation) or performance tickets only (with no further transportation or hotel arrangements).
 In 2020, the Passion Play will be performed in the afternoon with a dinner break and the performance finishing at night.

 A wide range of hotels are available in the Oberammergau region.
 These hotels are generally reasonably priced except during the Passion Play season when prices skyrocket.
 Oberammergau can easily be reached on public transportation although a car is an easier and very pleasurable way to explore this part of Bavaria.
 Famous sight in the immediate region include Zugspitze, Kloster Ettal, Schloss Linderhof, the Wieskirche, as well as the Disney-like Schloss Neuschwanstein.